 Today, with rocketing property values, the islands have become a playground for the rich and the comfortably retired, who own fabulous dream homes and enjoy what island realtors call a “Mediterranean climate.”
 This is a significant claim in a large northern country famous for harsh winter weather.

 The photo at left shows the entrance to an island property owned by one particularly generous and community-minded family.
 The property consists of a peninsula, perhaps a mile long and a few hundred metres wide, bounded by trails fronting the ocean on both sides.
 It is a uniquely beautiful piece of island property and the owners, in a magnificent gesture, welcome people to walk the trails.
-The sign at the always-open gateway offers them just a hint of legal protection: “Dangerous trails.
-If you proceed you do so at your own risk.”
+The sign at the

 This is an outstanding example of civic generosity.
 By way of contrast, there are several small, privately owned islands in the area plastered with “No Trespassing” signs on every point of beach access.
 The owners typically don’t live on these properties.
 They’re occasional users, and employ caretakers whose responsibilities include chasing would-be picnickers off the beaches.